untoldengine/UntoldEngine/docs/Architecture/renderingSystem.md

 Before encoding each draw, the renderer checks scene-channel visibility.
 Individual entities use `shouldHideSceneEntity(entityId:)`; batch groups use their stored channel mask.
 Hidden channels are skipped entirely rather than rendered transparently.

 `batchedModelExecution` uses **cluster-level frustum culling**: it calls `visibleBatchGroupsSnapshot()` which tests each `BatchGroup`'s precomputed world-space AABB against `currentFrameFrustum` using `isAABBInFrustum`, then filters by scene-channel visibility.
-The result — groups whose AABB intersects the frustum and whose channels are visible — is cached for the frame and shared with `batchedShadowExecution`.
-Each surviving group is then submitted as a single draw call with its merged vertex and index buffers.
+The result — groups whose AABB intersects the frustum and whose channels are visible — is cached for the frame and shared with later batch-aware passes.
+Opaque groups are submitted as a single draw call with their merged vertex and index buffers.

 `ssaoOptimizedExecution` reads the G-Buffer normals and depth and produces a screen-space ambient occlusion texture.
 Blurring is handled internally — no separate blur nodes appear in the graph.